minus34/gnaf-loader/README.md

+### Change Log

+#### PSMA 201611 Release
+- Added `--psma-version` to the parameters.
+Represents the PSMA version number in YYYYMM format.
+Defaults to current year and last release month. e.g. `201611`
+- All default schema names are now suffixed with the PSMA version number. e.g. `gnaf_201611`
+- load-gnaf.py now works with Python 2.7 and Python 3.5

 # gnaf-loader
 A quick way to load the complete Geocoded National Address File of Australia (GNAF) and Australian Administrative Boundaries into Postgres, simplified and ready to use as reference data for geocoding, analysis, visualisation and aggregation.